Sources for More Information

 The most comprehensive source of soil information is found at the website of the Natural Resources Conservation Service.

 In California, a helpful site is available from UC—Davis.

-There are many soil textbooks available at college book stores or online.
 One excellent book that focuses especially on urban soils and their relationship to trees is:

 - Urban Soils: Application and Practices, by Phillip J. Craul.

 - Understanding Soils in Urban Environments, by Pam Hazelton and Brian Murphy.

 - Managing Soils in an Urban Environment, by R. S. Brown

 - Up by Roots, by James Urban.

 The International Society of Arboriculture has a number of publications related to soils and the protection of tree roots.
 These include:

 - Trees and Development, by Nelda Matheny and James R. Clark